rakeshgangwar/ShakeToMark/README.md

 - Notification and a toast message is displayed when shake is detected and the location is successfully registered

 #Known Issues
-- Runtime permissions for API 23 (Marshmallow) could not be implemented because of the lack of the device running Android 6.0 and emulator was too slow
+- Runtime permissions for API 23 (Marshmallow) could not be implemented because of the lack of the device running Android 6.0 and emulator was too slow <br>
 Solution - For devices running Marshmallow, permissions are to be granted manually in device settings.
 - If device is shaken when the application is open then application is to be paused and resumed to show updated markers since there were some issues in updating the view explicitly